zhongwangwei/LandMesh/README.md

 The primary code for v2 is in the `v2/` directory.
 Key files/components within `v2/` include:

-- `mkgrd.F90`: The main program for grid generation.
+- `mkgrd.F90`: The main program for mesh generation.
-- `*.nml` (e.g., `landmeshv7.nml`, `nxp36.nml`): Namelist files for configuring grid generation options.
+- `*.nml` (e.g., `landmeshv7.nml`, `nxp36.nml`): Namelist files for configuring mesh generation options.
 - `Makefile`: Used for compiling the v2 code.
 - `run.slurm`, `make.slurm`: Example SLURM submission scripts for job scheduling.

-The `postprocessing/` directory contains scripts for visualizing or analyzing generated grids.
+The `postprocessing/` directory contains scripts for visualizing or analyzing generated meshs.

 ## Usage (V2)